Effective Graph-Neural-Network based Models for Discovering Structural Hole Spanners in Large-Scale and Diverse Networks: EXPERIMENTS

-Table \ref{time_syn} reports the running time of baselines and GraphSHS.
-For a small scale ER graph of 5000 nodes, GraphSHS takes 1 sec to discover SHSs, whereas closeness centrality takes 45.9 sec.
-For a large-scale ER graph of 50000 nodes, GraphSHS takes less than 13 sec to discover SHSs.
-However, both constraint and closeness centrality require a large amount of time to discover SHSs in large-scale networks.
-For ER graph of 50000 nodes, constraint took around 7.5 hours, and closeness centrality took around 1 hour to discover SHSs.
-The results prove that our model has a considerable efficiency advantage over other models in run time.
+\tabref{time_syn} reports the running time of baselines and GraphSHS.
+For a small scale ER graph of 5000 nodes, GraphSHS takes 1~s to discover SHSs, whereas closeness centrality takes 45.9~s and vote rank takes 32.26~s For a large-scale ER graph of 50\,000 nodes, GraphSHS takes less than 13~s to discover SHSs.
+However, constraint, vote rank and closeness centrality require a large amount of time to discover SHSs in large-scale networks.
+For ER graph of 50\,000 nodes, constraint took around 7.5~h, whereas both closeness centrality and vote rank took around 1~h to discover SHSs. {For ER graph of 150\,000 nodes, GraphSHS takes less than 34~s to discover SHSs.
+However, all the baselines require a large amount of time to discover SHSs and GraphSHS is 463.8 times faster than the most efficient baseline.} The results prove that our model has a considerable efficiency advantage over other models in run time.

 The proposed model GraphSHS consistently achieves the best Top-$5$\% accuracy for ER as well as SF graphs of all scales.
-However, closeness centrality achieves better Top-$10$\% accuracy for ER graphs of 10000 and 20000 nodes.
-The constraint algorithm outperforms all the comparative methods for ER and SF graphs of all scales in terms of Top-$20$\% accuracy.
+GraphSHS achieves the highest Top-$10$\% accuracy for most of the cases; however, vote rank achieves better Top-$10$\% accuracy for ER graphs of 10\,000 nodes and closeness centrality for ER graphs of 20\,000 nodes.
+The vote rank algorithm outperforms most of the comparative methods for ER and SF graphs in terms of Top-$20$\% accuracy.
 Although other algorithms achieve better accuracy than GraphSHS in a few cases, but our model runs faster.
 GraphSHS is at least 58 times faster than the baselines on synthetic graphs.
-Results from Table \ref{result_syn} show that the classification accuracy is inversely proportional to the size of the network.
+Results from \tabref{result_syn} show that the classification accuracy is inversely proportional to the size of the network.
 In addition, there is a decrease in Top-$k$\% accuracy as we increase the value of $k$.

-Table \ref{type_syn} presents the generalization accuracy of the proposed model GraphSHS across different types of graphs.
+\tabref{type_syn} presents the generalization accuracy of the proposed model GraphSHS across different types of graphs.
 We train the GraphSHS on ER and SF graphs separately, and test on both types of graphs.
-For this analysis, we only consider graphs of 5,000 nodes for training and testing.
+For this analysis, we only consider graphs of 5000 nodes for training and testing.
 The results demonstrate that GraphSHS attains the best accuracy when the training graph is similar to testing graphs.